 Q: When will I be able to get a vaccine?

-A: The COVID-19 vaccine is widely available throughout the San Francisco Bay Area to anyone 12 and older.
+A: The COVID-19 vaccine is widely available throughout the San Francisco Bay Area.
 It can be obtained at pharmacies, community clinics, and at healthcare providers including El Camino Health.

 Q: When can I get my COVID-19 booster shot?

 A: Currently, all adults 18 years and older who received a Pfizer-BioNTech or Moderna COVID-19 vaccine at least five months ago are eligible for an initial booster shot after their initial series (three months if they are moderately to severely compromised).
 In addition, patients ages 12-17 are also eligible to get the initial COVID-19 booster if they received the Pfizer-BioNTech COVID-19 at least five months ago (three months if they are moderately to severely compromised), per the Centers for Disease Control and Prevention (CDC).

 In addition, the CDC recommends second booster shots for the following patients:

 - Moderately to severely immunocompromised patients and patients over the age of 50 who received an initial COVID-19 booster dose at least four months ago.